Published by DiazCooper on

 The Pacinian corpuscles, deep nerves that respond to fast frequencies to tell where your body is in space

 Ruffini corpuscles, which are located in the tendons and ligaments and can help with the sensation of stretch

-These are triggered by specific frequencies of movement or mechanical pressure, and are transmitted on large, fast groups of A and B nerves that overpower small, fast, free Ad nerve endings that transmit pain.
+These are triggered by specific frequencies of movement or mechanical pressure, and are transmitted on large, fast groups of A-Beta nerves that overpower small, fast, free A-Delta nerve endings that transmit pain.

 To put it in physical terms, think about the body’s pain management system this way:

 Putting icy menthol (like Tiger Balm) on a hurt shoulder makes the fast pain signal less intense.
 A new Nobel Prize in 2021 was given for the discovery that Meissner corpuscles were involved.